RimiRimssss/RimiRimssss/README.md

 ### 👷‍♂️ Games I've worked on

--Library of Words
+• Library of Words

--EdKanto
+• EdKanto

--Soliloquy
+• Soliloquy

--PookSapot
+• PookSapot

--Doodelz
+• Doodelz

--HoloType
+• HoloType

--Pokemon Warrior Legends
+• Pokemon Warrior Legends

--Journey to the East
+• Journey to the East

 ---

 ### 📖 Stories I've Writen

 #### Stories
--The Tale of a Black Witch
+• The Tale of a Black Witch

 #### Animations
--The Rabbit and the River
+• The Rabbit and the River

--Lucky Hunt
+• Lucky Hunt

 #### Game Narratives
--Library of Words
+• Library of Words

--EdKanto
+• EdKanto

--Soliloquy
+• Soliloquy

--PookSapot
+• PookSapot

--Doodelz
+• Doodelz

--Pokemon Warrior Legends
+• Pokemon Warrior Legends

--The Curse of Haji'lisa
+• The Curse of Haji'lisa

 ---